scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 -----------
 - P-ISD - Private ISD
 - P-CORE - The core router(s) of a P-ISD.
-P-ISDs provide TRCs and local beaconing but (usually) do not participate in the normal ISDs' core routing
+P-ISDs provide TRCs and local beaconing but (usually) do not participate in the normal ISDs' core routing.
 - BR - Border router
-- CS - Control service
+- CS - Control service / path service
 - Private AS - A Private AS is part of an P-ISD but not visible from outside their P-ISD.
 Private-ASes cannot have a parent AS outside the P-ISD.
   Every P-ISD must have at least one non-private (public) AS in order to